Latest Updates

 We are also very proud to have worked alongside and assist both the NZ Police and NZ Fire Services with our work.

-Haunted Auckland has it’s roots deep and strong.
-Going back to 1984, with a team (Auckland Ghost Hunting Group) formed by H.A founder, Mark Wallbank; making them NZ’s longest running Paranormal field-research entity.
+Paranormal NZ has it’s roots deep and strong.
+Going back to 1984, with a team (Auckland Ghost Hunting Group) formed by founder, Mark Wallbank; making them NZ’s longest running Paranormal field-research entity.

 What we aren’t: